gtg092x/gulp-sftp/README.md

 Type: `String`
 Default: `'/'`

-The remote path to upload too.
+The remote path to upload to.
 If this path does not yet exist, it will be created, as well as the child directories that house your files.

 #### options.remotePlatform